 We hear about fermented food almost every day.
 In fact, it is considered to be a great addition to one’s daily diet.
-Fermented foods have long been used by generations from around the world.
+Generations from around the world have long used fermented foods.
 Before, fermentation is only done to preserve food items.
 Today, fermented food brings more benefits to your health than this.

 What is Fermented Food?

 Fermentation is defined in science as the process of energy production without the use of oxygen.
 It allows the food items to produce lactic acid that preserves the food naturally.
-This happens when the good bacteria feed on the starch and sugar contents of the food items and begin the fermentation.
+This happens when the good bacteria feed on the food items’ starch and sugar contents and begin the fermentation.
 But why ferment?
 What makes this kind of food preparation so special?

 - It helps preserve various food items, especially fruits and vegetables